dataluscorp/browser/docs/contributing/how_to_submit_a_patch.rst

 Working on a patch
 ------------------

-Changes to the Firefox source code are presented in the form of a patch.
+Changes to the Datalus source code are presented in the form of a patch.
 A patch is a commit to version control.
-Firefox and related code is stored in our `Mercurial server <https://hg.mozilla.org/mozilla-central>`__.
+Datalus and related code is stored in our `Mercurial server <https://hg.mozilla.org/mozilla-central>`__.
 We have extensive documentation on using Mercurial in our guide, :ref:`Mercurial Overview`.